SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 machine gun kelly

 Early in life, Kelly worked as a cab driver.
 He then found that a job as a bootlegger paid a lot more.
-His criminal fame grew during his second marriage to Kathryn Thorne.

-She talked about his crimes to those in other crime circles.
-This created the famous profile of a criminal we know today.
+His criminal fame grew during his second marriage to Kathryn Thorne, who talked about his crimes to those in other crime circles.
+This created the famous profile of the criminal we know today.

 Machine Gun Kelly started his sentence in Leavenworth Penitentiary in Kansas.
-While he was incarcerated, he bragged that he would escape from the prison and then break his wife out of prison.
-To quickly take care of a potential issue, the warden scheduled a transferred for him here in 1934.
-Kelly then moved to Alcatraz shortly after the new prison opened.
+While incarcerated, he bragged that he would escape and then break his wife out of prison.

 In the beginning, Kelly talked and bragged a lot about his crimes to other prisoners of Alcatraz.
 He later became remorseful and began to take responsibility for his actions.

-During this time, Kelly wrote letters to his victim to apologize for the kidnapping.
-He received no response from the victim.
 Kelly was considered a good inmate since he didn't create any additional trouble.
 Other prisoners documented that they enjoyed getting to know him while they were incarcerated together.

 Henri (Henry) Young

-The murder case also highlighted the tough prisoner guidelines and rules for the prisoners of Alcatraz.
+The murder case highlighted the tough prisoner guidelines and rules for the prisoners of Alcatraz.
 In a sense, both Young and the Alcatraz prison rules ended up on trial.

 Young's life of crime began at the age of 17 when he began stealing.
 After years of crime, he was caught for robbing a bank with friends in 1934 at the age of 23.